-At Stonehill, the American Studies major draws on the strength of faculty in several departments: History, English, sociology, communication, political science, economics, fine arts and religion, among others.
-It often serves as a popular, practical and enriching double major choice for students in education, English, political science and or business.
+At Stonehill, the American Studies major draws on the strength of faculty in several departments: history, English, sociology, communication, political science, economics, arts and religious studies, among others.
+It often serves as a popular, practical and enriching double major choice for students in education, English, political science, or business.

 Engendering a desire to help shape the world